werner291/GeoMesh/doc/algorithms.md

     Case A[middle][match] == 1:
         d is changed to the value of *middle*.
         A[d_new][match] == 1 is true since A[middle][match] == 1 and d_new == middle.
-        The loop guard guarantees that c < d_old + 1.
+        The loop guard guarantees that c_old + 1 < d.
 Therefore:
             d_new = floor( (c + d_old)/2)
                   > floor( (c + c + 1)/2 )
                   = floor( c + 1/2 ) { c is an integer}